 If the supplier or business relationship receives a "red flag", Speira will either not enter into an agreement (cancel existing agreement) or implement risk mitigation measures.
-In the event that it is desirable for such a business to be considered for further cooperation, this is a decision made by the Executive Vice President of RP and the General Councel.
+In the event that it is desirable for such a business to be considered for further cooperation, this is a decision made by the Executive Vice President of RP and the General Counsel.
 Procedures have been established for the Risk Mitigation Plan.
 The purpose of implementing such a plan is to ensure that the supplier or business relationship is no longer flagged as red.
 If the plan does not lead to a change in status, a decision on continuing the business relationship will be made by the CEO and General Counsel.

-In addition, extended controls may be carried out if self-reporting in accordance with the Code of Conduct etc. arouses suspicion or information is received that this is not correct.
-As of today, Speira has not carried out extended controls on this basis.
+In addition, extended controls may be carried out if self-reporting in accordance with the ethical guidelines etc. arouses suspicion or information is received that this is not correct.
+As of today, Speira has not carried out extended controls on this basis, as there was no indication for any suspicious activities